gwatts/pinfinder/README.md

-# Restrictions Pin Finder
+# iOS Restrictions Pin Finder

 [![Build Status](https://travis-ci.org/gwatts/pinfinder.svg?branch=master)](https://travis-ci.org/gwatts/pinfinder)

 pinfinder is a small application which attempts to to find the restrictions PIN/passcode for an iOS device by brute force examination of its iTunes backup.

-It was written after the PIN was forgotten for a kid's device and wiping it would of been more work than writing this little program.
+It was written after the PIN was forgotten for a kid's iPod Touch and wiping it would of been more work than writing this little program.

 **NOTE**: This program will **not** help you unlock a locked device - It can only help recover the restrictoins